Rhinoplasty

 Combining Functional Rhinoplasty & Septoplasty

 Septoplasty is a surgery to straighten a deviated septum and improve nasal breathing.
-Some patients undergo a functionial rhinoplasty and septoplasty at the same time.
+Some patients undergo a functional rhinoplasty and septoplasty at the same time.

 Revision Rhinoplasty